 Creating a Theme Camp requires commitment from a group of individuals willing to devote their time, energy, and resources to creating immersive worlds and interactive experiences for their fellow burners.

 They are a direct expression of the principles of communal effort, participation and gifting.

 Anyone is welcome to create or join a Theme Camp.
 There is no idea too big, too small, or too far-fetched.

 The ideal Theme Camp creates a visually stimulating presence, providing communal space and opportunities for unexpected interaction.

 Examples might include theatrical venues, kids camps, play spaces, bars, chill-out spaces, cafes, discussion/workshop spaces, and sound camps.

-REGISTERING YOUR THEME CAMP IS ESSENTIAL - IT HELPS US HELP YOU.
+REGISTERING YOUR THEME CAMP IS RECOMMENDED - IT HELPS US HELP YOU.

-If you are interested in receiving a grant, please indicate this in your completed Theme Camp Registration form.
+If you are interested in receiving a grant, please complete and submit an Art Grant Registration form when filling out your Theme Camp Registration Form.